The Palace Restaurant and Saloon: History

-A fire swept through Whiskey Row in 1900.
-During the fire, the bar patrons picked up the fancy hand-carved Brunswick bar and carried it out of the burning building.
-Setting it down across the street, they continued their drinking as the other side of the street burned.
-The saloon was rebuilt at a cost of $50,000, combining with the Cabinet Saloon next-door, and re-opened in 1901 under the name The Palace Hotel.
-After re-opening it was called "the most beautiful saloon in all of Arizona".
-It was now a two-story masonry building consisting of grey granite, iron and pressed ornamental bricks, and measuring 75 feet wide and 125 feet front to back.
+A fire swept through Whiskey Row in 1900; the bar patrons picked up the fancy hand-carved Brunswick bar and carried it out of the burning building, setting it down across the street.
+They then continued their drinking as the other side of the street burned.
+The saloon was rebuilt at a cost of $50,000, combining it with the Cabinet Saloon next-door, and it re-opened in 1901 under the name The Palace Hotel.
+It was called "the most beautiful saloon in all of Arizona".
+It was now a two-story masonry building consisting of grey granite, iron, and pressed ornamental bricks, and measuring 75 feet wide and 125 feet front to back.
 The central pediment on the front façade contained the seal of the Arizona Territory, flanked by a mountain lion and a bear.
-In addition to the bar, the saloon also contained gaming tables for faro, poker, roulette, kino and craps.
+The saloon contained gaming tables for faro, poker, roulette, kino, and craps, as well as the celebrated bar.

-During the Prohibition era, while the saloon closed down, a speakeasy continued to operate in the basement.
-Throughout its history it has served as more than just a bar and restaurant, being used as a place to post work notices, the local mineral office where mineral claims were bought and sold, and as a polling location during elections.
-It also had a seedier side, its upstairs rooms being used as a brothel, its basement used as an opium den, underground jail, and gambling rooms.
-Holliday's common-law wife, Mary Katherine Horony-Cummings, better known as Big Nose Kate, had worked upstairs as a prostitute.
+The saloon closed down during the Prohibition era, but a speakeasy continued to operate in the basement.
+Throughout its history, it has served as more than just a bar and restaurant, being used as a place to post work notices, the local mineral office where mineral claims were bought and sold, and as a polling location during elections.
+It also had a seedier side: its upstairs rooms were used as a brothel, while its basement was used as an opium den, underground jail, and gambling rooms.
+Doc Holliday's common-law wife Mary Katherine Horony-Cummings, better known as Big Nose Kate, had worked upstairs as a prostitute.

-In 1996, the saloon underwent a retrograde renovation, restoring the interior to better reflect the time in which it was created, including swinging doors, hardwood floors, oak wainscoting and leaded-glass windows.
+In 1996, the saloon underwent a retrograde renovation, restoring the interior to better reflect the time in which it was created, including swinging doors, hardwood floors, oak wainscoting, and leaded-glass windows.
 In 2011, Prescott implemented a "Boot Drop" on New Year's Eve, in imitation of the "Ball Drop" in New York City's Times Square.
-Each year the boot is dropped on the roof of The Palace.
+Each year, the boot is dropped on the roof of The Palace.